Ted Bundy's 1978 arrest location

 When Bundy felt the handcuffs locking onto his left wrist, he decided that it was now or never.

 At that point, he swiftly rolled over onto his side and kicked the officer's legs out from underneath him.
-As Lee came crashing down, Bundy followed up on his attack by striking the officer in the head with the handcuffs that had been attached to his left wrist.
+As Lee came crashing down, Bundy followed up on his attack by striking the officer in the head with the handcuffs on his left wrist.

 By the time Lee managed to regain his composure and fire his weapon, his attacker was already sprinting south along West Street.